AxOS-project/docs/src/content/docs/reference/issues.md

 This is a temporary fix, like putting a band-aid on a wound, but it will do the job until the packagers fix the issue.

+## Can't boot: /dev/disk/by-label' device did not show up after 30 seconds...

+This happens when the UEFI is disabled.

+Enable it in your BIOS (Or in your VM settings if you are using a VM) to fix this issue.

 ## Report an issue